ygzaydn/song-recommender/README.md

 ### `npm run deploy`

-Deploys the app on defined homepage which you want to serve.
-You can check package.json for my homepage option.
-I've used gh-pages add-on to use that command.
+Deploys the app on google's firebase platform which you want to serve.
+You may need to create a new project in order to do this operation.

 ### `npm start`